aa-ag/100numpy/README.md

 Taking [100+ Exercises - Python Programming - Data Science - NumPy](https://www.udemy.com/course/100-exercises-python-programming-data-science-numpy/) on Udemy.

-Note: going with jupyer notebook as it'll be more readable to have 10 problems in each workbook.
+__Note__: going with jupyer notebook as it'll be more readable to have 10 problems in each workbook.

 ### env